xinghun61/infra/md/luci_config.md

 consume configs through luci-config are guaranteed not to receive invalid configs, as long as they make backward-compatible changes to validation code.

-As of 2015-07-09 an, when an invalid config is not imported, an error is emitted in [luci-config logs](https://console.developers.google.com/project/luci-config/logs?service=appengine.googleapis.com&key1=backend&minLogLevel=500) and ereporter2 sends an email to [config-ereporeter2-config group](https://chrome-infra-auth.appspot.com/auth/groups#config-ereporter2-reports)
+As of 2015-07-09, when an invalid config is not imported, an error is emitted in [luci-config logs](https://console.developers.google.com/project/luci-config/logs?service=appengine.googleapis.com&key1=backend&minLogLevel=500) and ereporter2 sends an email to [config-ereporeter2-config group](https://chrome-infra-auth.appspot.com/auth/groups#config-ereporter2-reports)